 Towers turned to stage roles in the mid-1960s, and she made her Broadway debut in 1965 — playing the title role of Anya.
 She would appear in numerous theatrical productions over the next few years.

 She appeared in Love Is a Many Splendored Thing, a CBS daytime drama in 1971.
-Subsequently, she returned to soaps with a leading role in Capitol.
-On that series – where she starred as Clarissa Tyler McCandless – Towers played a put-upon heroine frequently stymied by her rival Myrna Clegg.
+Subsequently, she returned to soaps with a leading role on Capitol.
+On that series — where she starred as Clarissa Tyler McCandless — Towers played a put-upon heroine frequently stymied by her rival Myrna Clegg.

 Constance Towers has played Helena Anhalt Romanov Cassadine, General Hospital’s preeminent villainess, (on and off) since December 19, 1997.
 It was a role originated by Elizabeth Taylor and previously assumed by Dimitra Arliss.

 Soap Hub would like to wish Constance Towers a very happy birthday and many more.
 General Hospital (GH) airs weekdays on ABC.
 Check your local listings for airtimes.
+For more about what’s coming up in Port Charles, check out all the latest that’s been posted on GH spoilers, and for an in-depth look at the show’s history, click here.